tkuhlman/cookbooks-vertica/README.md

     properly in a situation of adding/removing nodes is not trivial.
 Additionally given the hardware requirements of vertica this is very unlikely so I have stuck with the simpler setup of specifying nodes in a data bag and assuming all nodes have the Vertica-Node role applied.
-  - The backup template currently assumes 5 nodes though it could be modified to be more flexible.
   - If chef solo is being used a number of assumptions are made including:
     - Vertica Community edition is being used, ie no license
     - Insecure ssl certs are used.
-    - No backup is done

 ###Required setup:
   - data bag items in the vertica data bag that are specific to both the cluster and location.